grantmcconnaughey/Lintly/README.md

                                   status to GitHub.
 Default true --request-changes / --no-request-changes
-                                  Whether Lintly should post violations as a PR request for changes instead of a simple comment.
-Default true --log                           Send Lintly debug logs to the console.
+                                  Whether Lintly should post violations as a PR request for changes instead of a comment review.
+Default true --use-checks / --no-use-checks  Whether Lintly should try to use the GitHub Checks API to report on changes requested.
+                                  This only works when running in GitHub Actions.
+Default false --log                           Send Lintly debug logs to the console.
                                   Default false
   --exit-zero / --no-exit-zero    Whether Lintly should exit with error code